wimblerobotics/Robotics_Book/book/chapters/calibrating_odom.md

 You may even find that odometry is accurate when, say, driving forward but is off when driving backwards.
 If that's your case, you will need to be creative in how you fix the robot to get the odometry to be accurate since this problem won't just affect driving in a straight line.
-If at all possible, fix your robot so that odomentry is accurate whether driving forward or backward.
+If at all possible, fix your robot so that odometry is accurate whether driving forward or backward.

 1. Place the robot in a known pose.
 Before you move the robot, mark its current position.